Web Ref: 3962

 • Private swimming pool with side Roman steps (9m x 5m).

-Bursting with colour, the pretty gardens and stunning panoramic countryside views offer the perfect atmosphere in which to relax and detach oneself from daily mundane rituals.
-With a choice of covered and sunny terraces, lazy hours slip by uninterrupted whilst al fresco meals can be relished, making full use of the large in-built barbecue.
+Outside, vibrant gardens and panoramic countryside views set the scene for complete relaxation.
+Choose between shaded or sun-drenched terraces, where long, leisurely hours can be spent unwinding or enjoying al fresco meals prepared on the large built-in barbecue.
 Taking front and centre stage, the inviting pool has Roman steps for easy access and offers views to the rolling hills beyond.

-• Due to the interior layout of this property it is not recommended for those with walking difficulties.
+• Due to the interior layout of this property with steep steps it is not recommended for those with walking difficulties.

 • Property Licence No. ET/0214